vectordotdev/vector/docs/content/en/docs/about/under-the-hood/guarantees.md

 ### At-least-once

 The **at-least-once** delivery guarantee ensures that an [event] received by a Vector component is ultimately delivered at least once.
+For a source, this indicates that it will wait for _all_ connected sinks to mark the event as delivered before acknowledging receipt of the event.
+For a sink, this indicates that it will attempt to retry the delivery until the events are either accepted or rejected and then signal the source with the results of that delivery.

 While rare, it is possible for an event to be delivered more than once.
 See the [Does Vector support exactly-once delivery?](#faq-at-least-once) FAQ below).

 {{< warning >}}
-In order to achieve at-least-once delivery between restarts your source must be configured to use disk-based buffers:
+In order to achieve at-least-once delivery between restarts your sink must be configured to use disk-based buffers:

 ```toml title="vector.toml"